-The arterioles and capillaries of the body become clogged by the resulting complexes of activated platelets, which have adhered to the endothelium through the large multimeric von Willebrand factor.
+The arterioles and capillaries of the body become clogged by the resulting complexes of activated platelets, which have adhered to the endothelium through the significant multimeric von Willebrand factor.

-The presence of schistocytes is a key finding that helps diagnose hemolytic uremic syndrome.
+The presence of schistocytes is a critical finding that helps diagnose the hemolytic uremic syndrome.
 Typically, this hemolysis results in a hemoglobin level of less than 80 g / L.

 Shiga toxin causes complement-mediated activation of platelets, leukocytes, and endothelial cells, leading to systemic hemolysis, inflammation, and thrombosis.

-With improvements in clinical status that extend beyond this time period, suggesting that complement activation persists beyond the acute clinical presentation and for at least 4 months.
+Improvements in clinical status extend beyond this period, suggesting that complement activation persists beyond the acute clinical presentation for at least four months.